philgentric/klik/README.md

 **sdk list java**

-Look at the list, copy a version (last column on the right side), preferably a recent one, the first number is the java major version, for example "21.ea.35-open" is a version of java 21
+Look at the list, copy a version (last column on the right side), preferably a recent one >= 21, the first number is the java major version, for example "21.ea.35-open" is a version of java 21

 **sdk install java 21.ea.35-open**